edelinic/ISDM-tut-1-/Assignment Document.md

 ![user-story-map-png](https://user-images.githubusercontent.com/59853181/82756723-3777e300-9e1f-11ea-88b5-1db816d76e1c.PNG)

 # Approaches/Justification
 In our approach to this information systems development project we have decided to use design thinking.
 Design thinking is an approach that involves considering what technological assets available and what business strategies are reasonable can be converted into customer value.
-We have currently applied stages 1 and 2 of design thinking, this includes:
+We have applied all 5 stages of design thinking in the project, this includes:

 Empathise: In this stage we consider every stakeholder involved with the information system development project and try to regard every possible problem and wants they may have.
 In this case we identified all the stakeholders but did not utelise the interview method and made reasonable assumptions on the requirement document given to us.
-We also brainstormed point of view statements and How might be statements to allow us to ideate and allow us to brainstorm possible solutions.
 Furthermore we made empathy maps to get a deeper insight towards the specific stakeholder.

 Define: In this stage we define the problems that have been identified through empathising stage.
-We created user stories based on the initial assumptions made on the document, POV statements, HMW statements and empathy maps.
-These user stories were then put into a user story map allowing us to prioritise the most important problems and plan out the project.
+We brainstormed point of view statements based off the requirements, assumptions and user story maps.

+Ideate: In this stage ideas are generated to solve the problems at hand and the best idea is used as the solution.
+We used the POV statemts to create HMW statemtents to help us come with ideas for the issues we have gathered.
+We then brianstormed provide as many answers as possible in the form of user stories and voted as a team on which solution is the best.

+Prototype: In this stage an early version of the product is made to test the voted solution, get feedback on the prototyped solution, reduce assumptions and answer questions.
+Models that we used in this project include:

+1. * Case Diagrams: We have used case diagrams as one of our artifacts as it gives the simplist overview of the entities, relationships and cases.
+Furthermore, it can be used as a communication tool to convey they development teams ideas to a person with less software development experience e.g. project owner.

+2. * Activity Diagrams: We have used activity diagrams as one of our artifacts as it gives an overview of the flow of data within a specific case diagram.
+This will allow the development team to visualise what is the system needs.

+3. * Class Diagrams: We have used class diagrams as it gives an indepth view of the structure of the system.
+Classes, attributes, operations and relationships between objects are shown allowing for the developers to easily understand what needs to be done.

+4. * Collaberation Diagrams: We have used collaberation diagrams as it shows the realtionship between objects to create a particular use case.
+This will allow developers to easily understand and implement the objects and their relationships accordingly.

+Test: This is an iterative process where tests are done on the completed product.
+Results used in this phase are used to redefine problems and show the understanding of a user when they are using the product.
+In this case we got weekly feedback from out tutor on our progress and made adjustments to our work accordingly.

 # Case Diagram
 ![image](https://user-images.githubusercontent.com/62222787/82164760-82609a80-98f5-11ea-8a3b-b9ab987afbca.png)